-Thanks for your interest in purchasing a share of the 2014 season of the CSA.
+Thanks for your interest in purchasing a 2016 CSA share.

 Keep in mind that your share is not officially reserved for you until we receive